A Fock Sheaf For Givental Quantization: Global Quantization and Givental Quantization

 This is a symmetric tensor of trace class.
 Givental's propagator $V$ arises from the definition of $\Delta$ by replacing $(T_\sx \cL)'$ in the isomorphisms \eqref{eq:sharps} with $(\cH_+)'$, namely, if we write $\flat_1 \colon \cH_- \cong (\cH_+)'$, $\flat_2 \colon \U^{-1}\cH_- \cong (\cH_+)'$ for the isomorphisms given by the symplectic form, we have:

-Givental's quantized operator $\hUU$ is given by the formula:
+Givental's quantized operator $\hUU$ is given by the formula \cite[Proposition 7.3]{Givental:quantization}:

-We argue that this should be well-defined if $\U$ is close to the identity, and should give the same result as the transformation rule from Definition \ref{def:transformation_L2}.
+We show that the right-hand side is well-defined if $\U$ is close to the identity (in the operator norm), and gives the same result as the transformation rule from Definition \ref{def:transformation_L2}.
 Suppose that the total potential $\cZ$ is defined in a neighbourhood of $\bq_1\in \cH_+$ which is the projection of $\sx = (\bp_1,\bq_1) \in \cL_1$ to $\cH_+$.
 Here $\bp_1 = d C^{(0)}(\bq_1)$.
 Let

 denote the projection of the point $\U\sx \in \cL_2$ to $\cH_+$.
-The total potential $\hcZ = \hUU \cZ$ should be defined in a neighbourhood of $\bq_2$: we shall evaluate the right-hand side of \eqref{eq:quantization_Givental} at $\bq = \bq_2$.
+We show that the total potential $\hcZ = \hUU \cZ$ is well-defined in a neighbourhood of $\bq_2$ (when $\U$ is close to the identity): we shall evaluate the right-hand side of \eqref{eq:quantization_Givental} at $\bq = \bq_2$.
 We also write

 and assume that $\cZ$ is analytically continued to $\bq_2'$.
 This is possible if $V\bp_1$ is small, so if $\U$ is close to the identity.
 The formula \eqref{eq:quantization_Givental} can be written as a similar Feynman rule: